Councilmember Derek S. Green, Esquire

-Before his election, Councilman Green was the Special Counsel to Councilwoman Marian B. Tasco.
+Before his election, Councilmember Green was the Special Counsel to Councilmember Marian B. Tasco.
 In this capacity, he proposed and drafted legislation as well as reviewed and monitored local, state, and federal legislation.
 He also served as counsel to the Philadelphia Gas Commission Chair and the Committees on Finance and Public Health and Human Services and managed various Council hearings and meetings with constituents and executives.

-Prior to joining the Councilwoman’s office, Councilman Green served as a Deputy City Solicitor in the Housing and Community Development Division of the Corporate Group of the City’s Law Department.
+Prior to working in City Council, Councilmember Green served as a Deputy City Solicitor in the Housing and Community Development Division of the Corporate Group of the City’s Law Department.
 As a Deputy City Solicitor, he represented the Offices of Housing and Community Development and Neighborhood Transformation Initiatives, Commerce Department, and Vacant Property Review Committee and annually drafted, negotiated, and reviewed over $100 million in housing and economic development contracts funded by the City, PA Department of Community and Economic Development, and U.S. Department of Housing and Urban Development.